 Michael Manderen, Oberlin Conservatory Lecturer in Guitar and Lute, whether presenting solo programs on classical and 7-string jazz guitars, as well as lutes of all periods, or collaborating with his ensemble partners John and Barbiel Saunders, AKA Silent Lion, provides a unique program drawing on the music of many periods.
 His solo and duo concerts encompass early music on historical instruments, the finest solo and duet repertoires for guitars and flute or violin from the classical, romantic, and impressionist periods, as well as contemporary music and the best of the American popular and classic jazz idiom.
 Unifying his solo and duo programs is the theme that improvisation has played a significant role in almost every musical period and that an improvisatory sense of excitement and spontaneity should pervade all musical performance.

 Michael Manderen – Lutes, Vihuela, Classical and Jazz Guitars, Theorbo, Baroque Guitar and Viola da Gamba

-Michael Manderen, Director of Conservatory Admissions (now retired after 41 years) and Lecturer in Lute and Guitar at the Oberlin Conservatory of Music since 1978, is graduate of Oberlin College, where he was a dual degree student (B.A./B.Mus.) in Lute Performance in the Conservatory of Music and History and Music in the College of Arts and Sciences.
+Michael Manderen, Former Director of Conservatory Admissions (now retired after 41 years) and Lecturer in Lute and Guitar at the Oberlin Conservatory of Music since 1978, is graduate of Oberlin College, where he was a dual degree student (B.A./B.Mus.) in Lute Performance in the Conservatory of Music and History and Music in the College of Arts and Sciences.
 His principal teachers at Oberlin were the composer and guitarist Loris O. Chobanian and lutenist Paul O'Dette.